Blog Offshore Oil and Gas

 Each Special Prospecting Authority permit is assessed in isolation, meaning the Commonwealth Government’s offshore regulator (NOPSEMA) does not take into consideration the cumulative impact of multiple seismic blasting projects on ocean ecosystems or marine life.
 Any previous seismic blasting conducted in a given location is not considered in the environmental impacts of any proposed seismic blasting in that same area.

-Special Prospecting Authority permits allow exploration companies to conduct seismic blasting in habitats of endangered species such as blue whales and in marine parks and other critical ocean habitats.
-There are currently two SPA application processes underway in the Otway basin between Victoria and Tasmania.
+Special Prospecting Authority permits allow exploration companies to conduct seismic blasting in habitats of endangered species such as blue whales and in other critical ocean habitats.
+There are at least six SPA permits either pending or active across Australia as at September 2024.

 What can a company do under a Special Prospecting Authority permit?